cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 Standardizing EDN in addition to the actual binary interchange format CBOR does not serve to create a competing interchange format, but enables the use of a shared diagnostic notation in tools for and in documents about CBOR.
-Between components of the limited domain of development and diagnostic tools for CBOR, document generation systems, continuous integration (CI) environments, configuration files, and user interfaces for viewing and editing for all these, EDN is often "interchanged" and therefore merits a specification that facilitates interoperability within this domain as well as reliable translation to and from CBOR.
+Still, between tools for CBOR development and diagnosis, document generation systems, continuous integration (CI) environments, configuration files, and user interfaces for viewing and editing for all these, EDN is often "interchanged" and therefore merits a specification that facilitates interoperability within this domain as well as reliable translation to and from CBOR.
-EDN is not designed or intended for general-purpose use in protocol elements exchanged between systems engaged in processes outside those listed above.
+EDN is not designed or intended for general-purpose use in protocol elements exchanged between systems engaged in processes outside those listed here.

-​This document consolidates the definition of EDN into a formal specification,
-    with a formal grammar (see {{grammars}} and {{app-grammars}}) and incorporates small changes based on implementation experience.
+​This document consolidates and formalizes the definition of EDN, providing a formal grammar (see {{grammar}} and {{app-grammars}}), and incorporating small changes based on implementation experience.
 It updates {{RFC8949}}, obsoleting {{Section 8 of RFC8949@-cbor}}, and
-{{RFC8610}}, obsoleting {{Appendix G of -cddl}}.
+{{-cddl}}, obsoleting {{Appendix G of -cddl}}.
+It is intended to serve as a single reference target that can be used in specifications that use EDN.

-It also specifies an extension point for adding application-oriented
+It also specifies two registry-based extension points for the diagnostic notation: one for additional encoding indicators, and one for adding application-oriented literal forms.
-    extensions to the diagnostic notation.
-It then defines two such extensions that enhance EDN with text
-    representations of epoch-based date/times and of IP addresses and prefixes ({{RFC9164}}).
+It uses these registries to add encoding indicators for a more complete coverage of encoding variation, and to add two application-oriented literal forms that enhance EDN with text representations of epoch-based date/times and of IP addresses and prefixes {{-iptag}}.

 In addition, this document registers a media type identifier and a content-format for CBOR diagnostic notation.
 This does not